bballbeast30/portfolio/content/posts/2020/12/toolsandtech.md

 ### 🎧 Headphones

 The headphones I use are the original [AirPods](https://www.apple.com/airpods/) from Apple.
-I got a pair in 2018 as a birthday gift, and they've been pretty nice for listening and simply because of how easy they are to use.

 ---